 More than a grain of salt

-Located at 135th and Metcalf in Leawood, Salinity features a variety of services to improve immune function and overall health.
+Located at 135th and Metcalf in Leawood, Salinity features a variety of Kansas City med spa and wellness services to improve immune function and overall health.
 The half-spa, half-wellness space opened in February 2018.

 Salt and flotation spas have recently gained traction across the U.S. following their popularity in Europe.
 Amerine says Salinity is unique in its audio and visual provisions.

 “We can virtually transport our customers anywhere on earth or even the universe,” he said.
 “The Salinity concept of combining the salt, float and audio/visual experience is, as far as our research shows, unique to our spa.”

 Two rooms (one for adults, one for kids) feature dry salt halo therapy, which condenses 99 percent pharmaceutical salt into the airflow.
 The technique can clear up a head cold or a sinus infection in under an hour, Amerine said.